 Salient Dashboards can send automated notifications based on business rules and dashboard data.
 Messages may be sent as emails and/or notifications to mobile devices (Salient mobile app required).
 Upon receiving a notification, a user can quickly go the underlying data in the associated dashboard: tapping on a mobile notification will open the dashboard in the Salient mobile app; clicking on an email notification will open the dashboard in the browser-based dashboard application.
 Users can interact with the data and investigate further in either application.
-Email notifications may also include PDF and/or XLS attachements for easy access to the data.
+Notifications may also include the data itself embedded in the message or as an attachment (email only).